anilanar/AAKeyboardManager/README.md

 -
 `AAKeyboardManager::addConstraintAnimator:`

 Animates a constraint, modifying its `constant` property.
+One would typically use this if `AutoLayout` is used.

 -

 `AAKeyboardManager::addFrameAnimator`

 Animates a view frame, modifying its height.
+One would typically use this if `AutoLayout` isn't used.

 -